 Children & Families in the Diocese

 The Diocese of Olympia welcomes and honors children as integral members of the greater church.
-Local congregations are encouraged to design faith formation activities specifically for children and to develop events and activities that appeal to families as well as the broader multi-generational community that the church represents.
-Diocesan staff and Children’s Commission members are eager to assist in creating or supplementing existing programs for children and families.
+Local congregations are encouraged to design faith formation activities specifically for children and to develop events and activities that appeal to families and are inclusive of the broader intergenerational community.
+Diocesan staff and Children & Families Ministry Leaders throughout the Diocese are eager to assist in creating or supplementing your existing programs for children and families.

-The members of the Diocesan Children’s Commission can help you with your questions around faith formation.
-With one click you will reach every member of the commission and they will happily crowd-source your question/concern.
-Whether you are new to a church staff position, a volunteer, or a parent/guardian; if you would like advice on choosing curriculum or other resources; or if you need guidance on planning an event or recruiting volunteers; drop the commission a line and draw from the collective experience there — no request too small!
+Whether you are new to a church staff position, a volunteer, or a parent/guardian; if you would like advice on choosing curriculum or other resources; or if you need guidance on planning an event or recruiting volunteers; drop us a line and draw from some collective experience there — no request too small!
 E-mail : firstname.lastname@example.org

 Choosing a New Curriculum?
 Read this First – Article by Dorothy Linthicum for Building Faith, a ministry of Virginia Theological Seminary.
 She says, “Before we recommend curricula for specific age groups, we ask formation leaders to take a step back to look at the church as a whole, its strengths and weaknesses, its character or ethos, its beliefs and faith identity…” and includes a worksheet for doing just this.